Evolution of Australia’s beverage industry and its impact on PET use

 ABCL’s CEO Geoff Parker anticipates a Covid-19-related downturn in small water bottles because of the restrictions for outdoor events, while panic-buying of water bottles in supermarkets would increase.
 “Broadly, there is a high degree of uncertainty in the landscape caused by Covid-19 and the challenges that pervade,” explained Parker, speaking of the entire sector.
 “Despite an increase in at-home food consumption, consumers are likely to shift to cheaper alternatives, such as private-label drinks, due to declining discretionary income resulting from Covid-19.
 This is likely to reduce profit margins for industry players.”
 In line with the changes, there is also an expectation that drinks producers will rethink their processes, also with regard to supporting suppliers and logistics.

 “The industry’s supply chain is diverse, from local and imported ingredients to R&D laboratories, transportation, logistics, materials handling, plant and equipment, and much more.
 As we convey to governments the importance of drinks manufacturing, we are also emphasizing the end-to-end supply chain that is critical to supporting core operations.
 The industry relies on quality Australian produce and expertise right across the supply chain,” says Parker.

 As in other countries, irregular purchasing behavior from consumers had an effect on overall availability.
 “Over the last few months, we have witnessed significant changes in purchasing behavior across the country, including in Victoria.
 March was characterized by panic buying followed by stockpiling in April and May, and a return to some degree of normality for many in June and early July.”

-You will learn more about Australia’s or other beverage industries at drinktec, which will be held from October 4 – 8, 2021, in Munich.
+You will learn more about Australia’s or other beverage industries at drinktec, which will be held from September 12 to 16, 2022, in Munich.
 Would you also like to showcase your innovations in this area?
 Join us at the next drinktec.